workuttt/alx-zero_day/0x03-git/README.md

 this is readme file.
-Updating in git is awesome.
+Updating in git is awesome.good.